 Bath time is an ideal time to do this.
 It gives you the chance to talk about when it’s OK to be naked and when you need to wear clothes.
 For example, ‘It’s OK to be naked in the bath or shower’, or ‘I have to wear clothes when I come out of my room’.
 You could also use dolls or pictures to help.

-You can also talk about what things are OK to do in public, and what you should do in private.
+You can also talk about what’s OK to do in public and what you should do in private.
 For example, ‘When I go to the toilet, I should shut the door’.

 Visual schedules can help with this.
 For example, you might have pictures of your child walking into the toilet, closing the door, using the toilet, washing their hands, and finally opening the door again and leaving.
 It’s a good idea to keep the schedule in a place that’s easy for your child to see, like next to the bathroom sink.

-Personal boundaries and bodies: good touch and bad touch
+Personal boundaries and bodies: good and bad touch

 You can build on your child’s understanding of bodies to help them learn about personal boundaries.
 Personal boundaries are limits and rules about how we behave around others and how other people behave around us.

 Personal boundaries include rules about who can touch your child’s body and when.
 ‘Good touch’ and ‘bad touch’ can be useful ways to explain these rules to autistic children.

 Touch can be good or bad depending on the situation.
 For example, your child’s doctor might need to check all your child’s body parts, not just the public ones.
 Another example is hugs.
 A hug from a classmate is OK, but a hug from a stranger is not.